UNCITRAL Model Law on Electronic Transferable Records

 The UNCITRAL Model Law on Electronic Transferable Records (“MLETR”) is a uniform model law that has been adopted by the United Nations Commission on International Trade Law (UNCITRAL) in 2017.
 Its scope is to allow the use of transferable documents and instruments in electronic form.
 Transferable documents and instruments typically include bills of lading, warehouse receipts, bills of exchange, promissory notes and cheques.
 National law qualifies a document or instrument as transferable.

 Transferable documents and instruments allow to request delivery of goods and payment of a sum of money based on possession of the document or instrument.
 However, it has been difficult to reproduce the notion of possession, which has to do with control over tangible goods, in an electronic environment.
 The MLETR addresses that legal gap.

 Under the MLETR each dematerialised document does not need to be managed in a separate information system, but the same system could manage multiple documents, or also all documents related to a business transactions.
 This may allow to merge logistics and supply chain, or even commercial and regulatory documents, in a single electronic transferable record.

 Economic benefits

 A study on the impact of the adoption of a law aligned to the MLETR in the United Kingdom has quantified the benefits of such adoption.
 Besides economic benefits, which include up to £224 billion in efficiency savings, adoption of such legislation may reduce the number of days needed for processing trade documents by up to 75%.

-The impact assessment of the Electronic Trade Documents Bill (see below) prepared by the UK Government estimates in the next 10 years economic benefits ranging from a low estimate of 249.8 million pounds to an high estimate of 2,049.7 million pounds, with a best estimate of 1,137.0 million pounds.
+The impact assessment of the Electronic Trade Documents Bill (see below) prepared by the UK Government estimates in the next 10 years economic benefits ranging from a low estimate of 249.8 million pounds to a high estimate of 2,049.7 million pounds, with a best estimate of 1,137.0 million pounds.

+At the micro-economic level, a study describing 16 case studies of application of the UK Electronic Trade Documents Act (which is aligned with MLETR) and associated economic benefits is available.